mediafreakch/google-maps-to-any-bookmarklet/README.md

 When you now go to maps.google.com and then click on the bookmark you just created, it will open the same place in the above mentioned map services.

 > [!IMPORTANT]
 > Since the bookmarklet opens multiple tabs uppon click, browsers will initiallly prevent all but 1 tabs from opening (popup blocker).
-Look for a warning or the corresponding icon in the address bar of your browser, then allow popups for maps.google.com permanently to fix this.
+Look for a warning or the corresponding icon in the address bar of the google maps tab in your browser, then allow popups for maps.google.com permanently to fix this.